Nabil Al Awadi

-Nabil Al-Awadi (نبيل العوضي; born 7 February 1970) is a former Kuwaiti writer, humanitarian, television presenter, university professor, journalist, orator, and he is a Muslim scholar.
+Nabil Al-Awadi (نبيل العوضي; born 7 February 1970) is a former Kuwaiti Islamic scholar, humanitarian, television presenter, university professor, journalist and orator.

+On 11 April 2025, his citizenship was revoked by the Kuwait government.

+Background and education

 He had his bachelor's degree in education from the Kuwait University.
 He traveled to UK to pursue his post-graduate studies and he earned a master's degree in education.

-Until February 2013 he was director of the independent Al-Birr Primary School in Birmingham, England.
+Until February 2013, he was director of the independent Al-Birr Primary School in Birmingham, England.

-On April 11 2025, his Citizenship was revoked by the Kuwait government.

-TV and social media
+Works

-He made hundreds of series or lectures on different TV channels, such as Iqraa TV, Alrai TV.
+He made hundreds of series or lectures on different TV channels, such as Iqraa TV, Alrai TV and Al-Resalah.